Boss UltraPoxy 1ltr pack

 Preparation:

 • Timber, Particleboard & MDF: Ensure holes are clean and dry.
-Pre-priming inside the holes with an oil-based primer neither enhances nor inhibits the performance of Epoxy Filler in any way, but where efficacy of timber treatments is a concern pre-priming inside nail holes with an oil-based wood primer offers increased protection against timber decay and can be very advantageous in humid environments.
+Pre-priming inside the holes with an oil-based primer neither enhances nor inhibits the performance of UltraPoxy filler in any way, but where efficacy of timber treatments is a concern pre-priming inside nail holes with an oil-based wood primer offers increased protection against timber decay and can be very advantageous in humid environments.
+Priming of textured boards and panels prior to application of UltraPoxy is recommended to minimize unintentional filling of texture around the holes.

 • Metals: Degrease surfaces if necessary.
 Use an abrasive cleaning method such as blasting, sanding, grinding, wire brushing, etching etc to provide a clean bright surface.